-In the good old first years of the web, the core demand for most businesses was to build, for the first time, a second shop-front, on the web.
+In the good old first years of the web, the core demand for most businesses was to build a second shop-front on the web for the first time.
 And at that time, anything would do.

-Fast forward a couple decades and the internet game has changed considerably.
-No less because there are more internet users than ever.
-And no less because all these customers have a different perception of the internet and they care about different things.
+Fast forward a couple of decades, and the internet game has changed considerably, no less because there are more internet users than ever.
+And no less because all these customers have different perceptions of the internet and care about different things.
 Trying to please them all is the real challenge.
 The quality of the web experience, the branding and the website’s ability to generate revenue are some of the most important factors.

 Short attention span

-Attention has become a great commodity these days with consumers always in a hurry when browsing.
-The focus on the web experience has to be strong as consumers are always one click away from the back button or a fresh Google search.
-People are very particular about the information they are looking for and different groups value certain information very differently.
+Attention has become a significant commodity, with consumers always in a hurry when browsing.
+The focus on the web experience has to be strong, as consumers are always one click away from the back button or a new Google search.
+People are very particular about the information they are looking for, and different groups value certain information very differently.

 Just a few seconds can determine the success or failure of a website.
-Attention to detail is key, to be able to retain the user on the page, engage them and invite them to transact.
+Attention to detail is critical to retain the user on the page, engage them and invite them to transact.
 All this needs to happen very quickly.
-To the untrained eye, many websites look similar, but it is the overall attention to detail that completes a successful journey.
+To the untrained eye, many websites look similar, but overall attention to detail completes a successful journey.

 Creating a quick website is a thing of the past.
-Building an advanced platform for data collection, revenue generation and customer contact/support should be the main goal of any website clinic project.
+Building an advanced platform for data collection, revenue generation, and customer contact/support should be the primary goal of any website clinic project.
 And the hours that go into making a functional and profitable website are usually many.
 Cutting corners means reduced future profits.

 2. Mobile doubles the cost

-In the internet age it is becoming more difficult to differentiate between beauty products and dental, aesthetic or medical services.
-The ability to compare between clinics and practices online was not available before and that make it even more difficult to achieve market differentiation.
+In the internet age, it is becoming more challenging to differentiate between beauty products and dental, aesthetic or medical services.
+The ability to compare clinics and practices online was not available before, making it even more difficult to achieve market differentiation.

-Areas such as personalised customer service, marketing and the web experience are playing a far greater role in making a brand more memorable.
-With customer loyalty for all health and beauty services at an all time low, a clever booking engine, an effective chat or cool feature can set you apart.
+Areas such as personalised customer service, marketing and the web experience play a far more significant role in making a brand more memorable.
+With customer loyalty for all health and beauty services at an all-time low, a clever booking engine, an effective chat, or a cool feature can set you apart.